biolink/biolink-model/docs/index.md

     * [ContributorAssociation](ContributorAssociation.md) - Any association between an entity (such as a publication) and various agents that contribute to its realisation
     * [DiseaseOrPhenotypicFeatureAssociationToLocationAssociation](DiseaseOrPhenotypicFeatureAssociationToLocationAssociation.md)
     * [DiseaseOrPhenotypicFeatureToLocationAssociation](DiseaseOrPhenotypicFeatureToLocationAssociation.md) - An association between either a disease or a phenotypic feature and an anatomical entity, where the disease/feature manifests in that site.
-    * [DiseaseToExposureAssociation](DiseaseToExposureAssociation.md) - An association between an exposure event and a disease.
+    * [DiseaseToExposureEventAssociation](DiseaseToExposureEventAssociation.md) - An association between an exposure event and a disease.
     * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way.
+    * [DrugToGeneAssociation](DrugToGeneAssociation.md) - An interaction between a drug and a gene or gene product.
+    * [ExposureEventToOutcomeAssociation](ExposureEventToOutcomeAssociation.md) - An association between an exposure event and an outcome.
     * [ExposureEventToPhenotypicFeatureAssociation](ExposureEventToPhenotypicFeatureAssociation.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype.
     * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed
        * [GeneToGoTermAssociation](GeneToGoTermAssociation.md)